edoardozanelli/edoardozanelli.github.io/_pages/about.md

 I am a 5th year PhD student in Economics at the University of Bologna, under the supervision of Prof. [Giuseppe Cavaliere](https://giuseppecavaliere.wixsite.com/giuseppe).

+In Fall 2025, I will join Aarhus University and the Aarhus Center for Econometrics (ACE) as a Postdoctoral Researcher!

 My research is about Econometrics, with a specific focus on Nonparametric methods and Bootstrap inference.
 My current projects relate to:
 <ul>
   <li>Bootstrap inference for nonlinear econometric models and asymptotically biased estimators.</li>